Manuel John JOHNSON (1805–1859)

 Manuel John Johnston Radcliffe Observer died February 28, 1859 aged 53

-Also of Catherine his wife died January 1, 1881 aged 59
+Also of Caroline his wife died January 1, 1881 aged 59

 For the full academic career of the astronomer Manuel John Johnson, see the